qianglise/pykurs/content/data-formats.rst

 .. important::

-    When working with floating point numbers you should be careful to save the data with enough decimal places so that you won't lose precision.
+    When working with floating point numbers, you should be careful to save the data with enough decimal places so that you won't lose precision.

+1. you may lose data precision simply because you do not save the data with enough decimals(check english) 2.

     For example, double-precision floating point numbers have `~16 decimal places of precision <https://en.wikipedia.org/wiki/Double-precision_floating-point_format>`__, but if you use normal Python to write these numbers, you can easily lose some of that precision.
     Let's consider the following example: